-Philosophy of mind involves examining what minds and mental states actually are, as well as whether or not they can be separated from the body.
-This module covers various theories which argue that the mind is either a physical or a non-physical entity.
+This Metaphysics of Mind unit considers key questions in the field of Philosophy of Mind.
+This involves examining what minds and mental states are, as well as whether they can be separated from the body.
+This unit covers various theories which argue that the mind is either a physical or a non-physical entity, with resultant issues around what makes us human and what it means to experience being human.

-How is this course relevant and beneficial to you?
+How would this course benefit you?